ITP-xStory/Blenduino/README.md

 - Specific notes on contributing can be found in [CONTRIBUTING](https://github.com/jameshosken/Blenduino/blob/master/CONTRIBUTING.md)

 ## Reflections
-Blenduino was developed as part of an Open Source Studio at ITP.
+Blenduino was developed as part of Open Source Studio at ITP.
 Find the [final presentation notes](https://github.com/jameshosken/Blenduino/blob/master/Presentation.md) here.